Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Post-Disaster Communication and Energy Planning, Rescue and Evacuation

 Technology enablers for energy support in post-disaster scenarios are essential for creating a resilient and sustainable energy infrastructure that can withstand the challenges posed by natural disasters and emergencies while ensuring the availability of power for critical functions.
 For sustainable reconstruction, the use of \ac{RES} and microgrid systems can ensure a reliable and sustainable energy supply during recovery and reconstruction \cite{alobaidi2022distribution}.

 Communication networks might experience prolonged outages after disasters or grid failures due to the unavailability of conventional power sources. \ac{RES} are among the candidates for the recovery and resilience of power grid and terrestrial communication systems.
-The study in \cite{galvan2020networked} shows the potential of rooftop solar \ac{PV} and \ac{BESS} to enhance distribution grid resilience against disasters.
-The study in \cite{deevela2024review} presents solutions that integrate \ac{RES}, such as diesel generators, solar \ac{PV} panels, wind turbines, fuel cells, and micro-turbines, into terrestrial \glspl{BS} to make them more resilient against energy-related problems in post-disaster scenarios.
-The study in \cite{faraci2023green} examines how renewable energy-supported charging stations meet the charging needs of \glspl{UAV} and enable them to operate within a flying ad-hoc network structure in disaster recovery scenarios.
+Reference \cite{galvan2020networked} showed the potential of rooftop solar \ac{PV} and \ac{BESS} to enhance distribution grid resilience against disasters.
+The authors assessed system performance under moderate and heavy damage scenarios using resilience metrics in two case studies.
+Reference \cite{deevela2024review} presented solutions that integrate \ac{RES}, such as diesel generators, solar \ac{PV} panels, wind turbines, fuel cells, and micro-turbines, into terrestrial \glspl{BS} to make them more resilient against energy-related problems in post-disaster scenarios.
+Reference \cite{faraci2023green} examined how renewable energy-supported charging stations met the charging needs of \glspl{UAV} and enabled them to operate within a flying ad-hoc network structure in disaster recovery scenarios.
 The deployment of renewable energy-supported systems not only aids in disaster recovery efforts but also enhances the long-term resilience and sustainability of terrestrial communication networks.

 \ac{BESS} can provide a resilient and immediate energy source, ensuring the continuous operation of critical communication infrastructure in post-disaster situations.
-The study in \cite{dugan2021application} investigates mobile energy storage systems and \glspl{EV} for their use as energy sources during power outages in disaster scenarios.
-The study in \cite{saboori2023enhancing} examines how truck-mounted \ac{BESS} can enhance the resilience of distribution systems and facilitate recovery.
-The study in \cite{ferraro2020uninterruptible} explores using \ac{BESS} at \glspl{BS} as a resilient power supply.
+The study \cite{dugan2021application} investigated mobile energy storage systems and \glspl{EV} for their use as energy sources during power outages in disaster scenarios.
+The study highlighted that enhancing power grid resilience with mobile energy resources requires jointly modeling transport and grid constraints, along with cost–benefit considerations.
+Reference \cite{saboori2023enhancing} examined how truck-mounted \ac{BESS} could enhance the resilience of distribution systems and facilitate recovery.
+The proposed model, tested on a 33-bus grid and 15-node transport network, demonstrated improved resilience and utilization of renewable resources.
+Reference \cite{ferraro2020uninterruptible} explored using \ac{BESS} at \glspl{BS} as a resilient power supply.
 In post-disaster scenarios, \ac{BESS} can be strategically deployed with mobile \glspl{BS} or other essential network components to ensure that even remote areas can regain connectivity quickly, thus aiding in disaster response and recovery efforts.